Juke34/coordinate_systems/README.md

 # Coordinate systems
 ---------------------------
-It exists 4 possible coordinate representations but only two are used in genomics: 0-based half-open and 1-based fully closed
+It exists 4 possible coordinate representations but only two are used in genomics:
+  * 0-based half-open
+  * 1-based fully closed

 Please find below a summary of the topic: